 This handbook has been developed to familiarize you with the middle school programs and our expectations for you as a middle school student.
 These rules and regulations have been established to create a safe and comfortable environment that will allow all students to learn.
 It is important to take the time to read this handbook thoroughly along with your parents and/or guardians.
 Teachers, guidance counselors, administrators and other staff members will gladly answer any questions.

 You have the ability to determine your successes and know that we are here to help you reach your goals.
 Come to school each day rested and ready to learn.
 Attendance and arriving to school on time are important.
 Students should also consider participating in at least one of the many extracurricular activities we have to offer.
-Whether it’s in the classroom, in the community or on the athletic field, I can’t wait to see what you will accomplish this year.
+Whether it’s in the classroom, in the community or on the athletic field, we can’t wait to see what you will accomplish.

 Code of Respect for Success